BeckyBowers/guest-tracker/README.md

 Deploy to EC2
 -------------

 You can deploy to EC2 for a variety of reasons.
-We cover two cases: Running a dynamic web application (`public_app.py`) and executing cron jobs (`crontab`).
+NPR's app template covers two cases: Running a dynamic web application (`public_app.py`) and executing cron jobs (`crontab`).

-Servers capable of running the app can be setup using our [servers](https://github.com/nprapps/servers) project.
+Servers capable of running the app can be setup using NPR's [servers](https://github.com/nprapps/servers) project.

 For running a Web application: